DevExpress/dashboard-extension-online-map-item/README.md

 * **Provider** - Specifies whether to show Google or Bing maps.
 * **Type** - Specifies the map type.
 You can choose between RoadMap, Satellite or Hybrid.
 * **Display Mode** - Specifies whether to show markers or routes.

+## License

+Familiarize yourself with the [.NET Controls & Frameworks Commercial License](https://www.devexpress.com/Support/EULAs/NetComponents.xml).
+[Free trial is available](https://go.devexpress.com/DevExpressDownload_UniversalTrial.aspx)!

+**The Online Map custom dashboard extension is released as a MIT-licensed (free and open-source) add-on to the Web Dashboard.**

+## Support & Feedback

+* Follow [this guideline](https://isc.devexpress.com/Thread/WorkplaceDetails/T491859) for general information about a custom extension.
+* To learn how to create a custom item, see the following [KB article](https://isc.devexpress.com/Thread/WorkplaceDetails/T491984).
+* To address questions regarding the Web Dashboard and JavaScript API, use [DevExpress Support Center](https://www.devexpress.com/Support/Center).